 The evaluation rubric used by the Faculty Grants Committee can be downloaded here.
 The Committee will make recommendations to the Dean of Graduate Education and Research.
 It is within the Committee’s purview to recommend that no award be made.
 Proposals from eligible applicants will be evaluated on the following criteria:

-b) soundness of the project plan
+- The soundness of the project plan

-c) impact of the anticipated outcomes
+- Impact of the anticipated outcomes

-d) research productivity of the investigator
+- Research productivity of the investigator

-e) appropriateness of the budget justification.
+- Appropriateness of the budget justification.